 Arc Voltage measured value is displayed on the myCNC main screen.
 Arc voltage signal should be connected to the proper ADC input number.
-The number should be set up in THC configuration dialog.
+This number can be set up in the THC configuration dialog.

-Connect the test signal (for example 24V from test power source) to THC ADC input and check the voltage value displayed.
-Test signal should be connected through Arc Voltage Divider you use (not directly to the board ADC input).
+Connect the test signal (for example 24V from test power source) to the THC ADC input and check the voltage value displayed.
+Test signal should be connected through the Arc Voltage Divider you use (not directly to the board's ADC input).

 Current ratio is “0.1” (on the screen above), so total ratio would be